 Checking IMEI Before Buying a Used Phone

-The used smartphone market in the United States alone is worth billions of dollars — and unfortunately, it’s also full of pitfalls.
-Buying a phone without running an IMEI check is one of the most common — and costly — mistakes consumers make.
+The second-hand phone market in India, Pakistan, and Southeast Asia is enormous — and unfortunately, it’s also full of fraud.
+Buying a phone without running an IMEI check is one of the most common and costly mistakes consumers make.

-A blacklisted phone cannot connect to any carrier network, meaning you’d have an expensive paperweight in your hands.
-A cloned IMEI can cause a legitimately purchased phone to be shut down by the carrier with no warning.
+A blacklisted phone cannot connect to any carrier network — giving you an expensive paperweight.
+A cloned IMEI can cause your legitimately purchased phone to be blocked by the carrier with no warning.

-The 5-Point IMEI Verification Checklist for Used Phone Buyers
+The 6-Point IMEI Verification Checklist for Used Phone Buyers

-Dial *#06# on the phone in person to retrieve the live IMEI — don’t just trust what the seller tells you.
+Dial *#06# on the phone in person to retrieve the live IMEI — don’t trust what the seller tells you verbally.

-Cross-check the IMEI displayed on screen with the IMEI printed on the SIM tray and the original retail box.
+Cross-check the IMEI on screen with the IMEI printed on the SIM tray and the original retail box label.
+Any mismatch = IMEI has been tampered with — walk away.

-Run the IMEI through an official portal (CTIA for US buyers) and confirm the device shows a clean status.
+Run the IMEI through the official portal for your country and confirm it shows a clean / compliant status.

-Check carrier lock status — a locked phone only works with one carrier, which limits your flexibility.
+Check carrier lock status — insert a SIM from a different network and see if it gets signal.
+A locked phone only works with one carrier.

-Verify remaining warranty via the manufacturer’s portal using the IMEI or serial number.
+Verify remaining manufacturer warranty using the IMEI or serial number on the manufacturer’s official support portal.

 IMEI Checks and Fraud Prevention